-Understanding the Different Approximations for Conservation of Charge in Electrolytes

-Deciding how to model the charge transport in the electrolyte is usually the starting point when setting up an electrochemical model since this will determine what physics interface you will use when starting to build your model.
+Understanding the Different Approximations for Conservation of Charge in Electrolytes interface you will use when starting to build your model.
 Different theoretical descriptions of the electrolyte current density are included in COMSOL Multiphysics.
 They are applicable in different circumstances as discussed in this section.